mattbellis/PHYS-3330/raw-content/lab4-raw.md

 2. Use the function generator to measure the low frequency gain.
 What frequency should you use to test the low frequency gain (i.e., what frequency should the signal be below)?
 Consider the gain-bandwidth product for a unity gain amplifier.
 What is the gain-bandwidth product for this circuit?
 How did you find the value?
 What is the predicted gain for the frequency you chose?
 Measure the low frequency gain $G_0$ by measuring $V_{in}$ and $V_{out}$ using the scope.
 Do your measurements agree with your predictions?

 3. Now vary the frequency and look for deviation from the performance of an ideal follower model.
 The measurement at high frequency will depend on many details of your setup and you are unlikely to find a simple RC filter type falloff.
 Using the 10X scope-probe, measure the gain at every decade in frequency from 10 MHz down to 10 Hz, with (as usual) a few extra points anywhere things are starting to change.
 Do you find any deviation from unity gain?
-HINT: Be sure that the output amplitude is below the level affected by the slew rate For help, see H&H p.
-192. Plot the low and high frequency data and predicted behavior on your Bode plot from your lab prep.
+HINT: Be sure that the output amplitude is below the level affected by the slew rate.
+For help, see H&H p.
+192. Plot the low and high frequency data and predicted behavior on your Bode plot from your prelab.
 Do you find a simple fall-off as suggested by the theory for the ideal follower ($f_T=f_B$)?
 If so, find the 3 dB frequency.
 How does your measured 3 dB frequency compare to what is expected from the op-amp datasheet?

-4. If you observed ideal behavior, youre lucky!
+4. If you observed ideal behavior, you're lucky!
 At frequencies above a few MHz, the simple model of the frequency response of the op-amp is not accurate.
 Once you are in this frequency range, many physical details of your circuit and breadboard can have large effects in the circuit (see notes in 7.1.4 above).
 You could model these effects, but a better procedure to follow is to modify the physical setup.
 Building reliable circuits at these frequencies typically requires careful attention to grounding and minimization of capacitive and inductive coupling between circuit elements and to ground.
 Printed circuit boards are much better for high-frequency applications.
 At lower frequencies, our model of the circuit will work much better.

 ![Test and measurement setup for op-amp circuits](../resources/lab4fig/op-amp-test.png){#fig:op-amp-test width="15cm"}